NERSC/buildtest-nersc/README.md

 # buildtest-cori

-This repository is [Cori](https://docs.nersc.gov/) Testsuite with buildtest.
-A mirror of this repository is located at https://software.nersc.gov/siddiq90/buildtest-cori used for running gitlab CI specified in file [.gitlab-ci.yml](https://github.com/buildtesters/buildtest-cori/blob/devel/.gitlab-ci.yml).
+This repo is testsuite for Cori and Perlmutter system at NERSC using buildtest.
+A mirror of this repository is located at https://github.com/buildtesters/buildtest-cori that is public facing.

 ## Setup